 Make sure your dream car isn’t a lemon

-In Australia, there is no legal definition of a lemon and no so-called “lemon laws”.
-However, everyone knows what it is when their dream car won’t work.
+In Australia, there’s no legal definition of a lemon car and no lemon laws.
+However, it’s when your dream car won’t work and keeps not working:

-• Consumer Action Law Centre (CALC) says it’s a vehicle that: “has been repaired at least three times by the manufacturer or importer and the vehicle still has a defect, or if the vehicle is out of service for 20 or more days in total due to a defect”.
+• Consumer Action Law Centre (CALC) says it’s a vehicle that: ‘has been repaired at least 3 times by the manufacturer or importer and still has a defect, or is out of service for 20 or more days because of a defect’.

-• Australian Consumer Law says a major failure to comply with consumer guarantees is when: “a reasonable consumer would not have bought the motor vehicle if they had known about the full extent of the problem”.
+• Australian Consumer Law says it’s when: ‘a reasonable consumer would not have bought the motor vehicle if they had known about the full extent of the problem’.

 There are 2 types of protection when buying a used car from a dealer: consumer law and statutory warranties.